 Parabens are an inexpensive and common type of preservative used in many different skincare products to keep the product fresh.
 They also prevent the product from harbouring harmful bacteria.

 Parabens resist the growth of bacteria, fungi and other micro-organisms in skincare products, particularly in hot and humid conditions.
-Parabens are natural organic compounds.
-There is currently a lot of concern over the health issues linked to paraben usage.
+Parabens are natural organic compounds, with concerns over its association with health issues.

 There was a scare when parabens were found in breast tumours, but there is no conclusive evidence that the parabens caused the tumours.
 Skincare and cosmetic companies are facing high pressure from consumers and health practitioners who want them to reduce or remove parabens from their products.